 Normal Mode

-In Normal Mode, Vega runs without any remote hosts and if a print job requires dynamic data, a database is loaded at the beginning of a print job into Vega.
+In Normal Mode, Vega runs without any remote hosts and if a print job requires dynamic data, a database will need to be loaded into Vega prior to starting the print job.
 Dynamic data is printed sequentially from the database, beginning from a selected starting record number.

 Terminal Mode 1 (TM1)